 A simple and delicious recipe for Cherry Tomato Relish, perfect for keeping in the fridge or to give as gifts.

 Having now shared one of my favourite meat pie recipes, it’s only fitting that I also share my all-time favourite tomato relish recipe.

-The relish keeps well in the fridge for about a week, but I suspect that it could keep for a bit longer; we’ve rarely had any leftover for very long.
-And it goes without saying that, bottled up in a pretty glass jar, they make for a lovely homemade foodie gift.
+The Cherry Tomato Relish keeps well in the fridge for about 1 week, but I suspect that it could keep for a bit longer; we’ve rarely had any leftover for very long.

 Cherry Tomato Relish